merlinkv/A1200_4xKickstart_Switcher/README.md

 # Description

-A Kickstart switcher for the A1200D or A1200T allowing to use up to 4 Kickstart's of 1MByte each.
+A Kickstart switcher for the A1200D or A1200T allowing to use up to 4 Kickstart's of 512Kb or 1MB.

-Based on two M27C160 EPROM's.
+Based on two M27C160 EPROM's but also MX29F1615 EEPROM's can be used.